 - Remember, you never get a second chance to make a first impression.

-Phone Screen: If your application indicates that you have the relevant knowledge, experience, skills, abilities, certifications, license and job history as relevant to job that you have applied for, you will be contacted by our recruiter to review your qualifications
+Phone Screen: If your application indicates that you have the relevant knowledge, experience, skills, abilities, certifications, license and job history as relevant to the job that you have applied for, you will be contacted by our recruiter to review your qualifications.

 Interview: If you have successfully passed the phone screen, you will be invited to attend an interview.
 You will be interviewed by one or more staff to further assess your fit with our organization and answer any questions that you may have concerning the Authority or the position.
 This is your chance to find out if you would enjoy working for CAT.